meinside/dotfiles/bin/termux/README.md

 $ exit
 ```

-then you can login as the user with:
+then in termux, you can login as the sudoer with:

 ```bash
 $ proot-distro login ubuntu --user USERNAME